 RTI-HS has implemented an organization-wide Data Registry to identify and document our records of data processing as required by GDPR Article 30.
 The Data Registry entry is completed by the project leader or another project team member with an understanding of the data to be used in the project.
 The project leader or delegate must update a project-specific Data Registry entry if the data collection or use plans change during the project.

-The RTI-HS Data Protection Official or designee reviews the Data Registry entries for GDPR compliance.
+Designated staff in the RTI-HS Office of Legal and Regulatory Affairs review the Data Registry entries for GDPR compliance.
 The database housing the Data Registry is programmed to send automatic reminders in advance of and on the scheduled dates for data destruction to ensure that data is retained only for as long as necessary.

-Prior to collecting or obtaining personal data of EU origin, RTI-HS procedures require the project leader to confirm that the data will reside at all times within the EU and be accessible only to RTI-HS staff or approved vendors based in the EU, or to create a plan for the collection, transfer, and processing of data that accounts for the transfer of the data outside the EU in accordance with governing data protection laws.
+Prior to collecting or obtaining personal data of EU or UK origin, RTI-HS procedures require the project leader to confirm that the data will reside at all times within the EU or UK and be accessible only to RTI-HS staff or approved vendors based in the EU or UK, or to create a plan for the collection, transfer, and processing of data that accounts for the transfer of the data outside the EU or UK in accordance with governing data protection laws.

 RTI-HS relies on one of two authorizations to transfer the data to RTI-HS offices and personnel in the United States:

-- Standard data protection clauses per GDPR Article 46: Staff in the RTI-HS Contracts Office implement a properly executed set of “model contract” provisions between RTI-HS and the exporting data controller entity.
+- Standard Contractual Clauses per GDPR Article 46: Staff in the RTI-HS Office of Legal and Regulatory Affairs implement a properly executed set of “model contract” (Standard Contractual Clauses) between RTI-HS and the exporting data controller entity.

 ELEMENT: Data Protection Security and Controls